Innovationmorpho123/KaiOSFR/Readme.md

 The SDK, now uses the licenses generated using the LKMS server.

 Currently there is no way to manage license.
 To generate the license follow the steps:

 1. start *adb shell*
 2. Go to directory with command *cd /system/bin/MobiFace*
-3. Execute *./RTVClient RC_20190417_164847.rtv 0 test.bmp*
+3. Execute *./RTVClient RC_20190417_164847.rtv 4 test.bmp*
 4. Note the 64 char hex chars and send it to us
 5. We will generate the license and send back to you the data.
 6. Replace the line in the Sample App in [js/livenesschallenge.js](WebApp%20-%2025-11-19%20V%201.1/js/livenesschallenge.js#L120) at line 120 with the given data.

+If You get error from running RTVClient as *Service Binding failed*, make sure you upload the latest MobiFaceService and reboot the device and then try again.

 To generate the License on your own (Not recommended right now)

-1. Get deviceID from the Device / Kai Smaartphone
+1. Get deviceID from the Device / Kai Smartphone
 2. Post the data to License server
 3. Get the JSON response
 4. Exrtact the data part from JSON response